gnomon-inria/gnomon/README.md

 sudo apt install mesa-common-dev
 ```

-### MacOS config
-???

 ### CMake 3.9 version

 Uninstall previous version if older.
 Check that `libncurses5-dev` or equivalent is installed, then do the following:

 ``` shell
 cd $HOME/Development